DFHack/dfhack/docs/plugins/resume.rst

 When enabled, this plugin will display a colored 'X' over suspended buildings.
-When run as a command, it can resume all suspended building jobs, allowing you to quickly recover if a bunch of jobs were suspended due to the workers getting scared off by wildlife or items temporarily blocking buildling sites.
+When run as a command, it can resume all suspended building jobs, allowing you to quickly recover if a bunch of jobs were suspended due to the workers getting scared off by wildlife or items temporarily blocking building sites.

 Usage
 -----